 With cruise control, you can maintain a speed of about 25 mph (40 km/h) or more without keeping your foot on the accelerator.
 This can really help on long trips.
-Cruise control does not work at speeds below 25 mph (40 km/h).
+Cruise control does not work at speeds below about 25 mph (40 km/h).

-When you apply your brakes, cruise control shuts off.
+If you apply your brakes, the cruise control will disengage.